LifeBogger presents the Full Story of a Football Legend who is best known by the Nickname; ‘Fenomeno’.

 Ronaldo hit the ground running when his contract was sold to PSV Eindhoven in the Netherlands in 1994, averaging nearly a goal per game against top-notch European competition.
 He spent two seasons at PSV Eindhoven, scoring 54 goals in 57 games.

 It was the summer of 1996.
 A year where lots of things happened.
-A year Michael Johnson won double gold at the Atlanta Olympics.
+The year Michael Johnson won double gold at the Atlanta Olympics.

 The year the five bundles of trouble called The Spice Girls were unleashed, telling us what they wanted, what they really really wanted.

 This is the year Nelson Mandela was stepping down as prime minister of South Africa.
 A year Prince Charles and Princess Diana were signing divorce papers.

 This was the year Barcelona snatched a goofy 19-year-old kid (Ronaldo Luis Nazario de Lima) from PSV Eindhoven who could score goals for fun.